tnkr-repos/html-css-js/layouts.md

     the grid item content will fit easily in the allocated cell
-    - If the value for width of a column < max-content for a particular cell the content will go into the next line in the same cell (thus increasing height of the cell, and therefore of the whole row).
+    - If the value for width of a column < max-content for a particular cell the content will go into the next line in the same cell (thus increasing height of the cell, and thus height of the whole row).
 This behavior will happen provided the width is at least the width of the longest word in the content
     - If the width of the particular cell < the longest word in the content then overflow will occur as word can't be broken into different lines
     - If we define a `height` or `width` for a cell, the whole row or column will adjust to match that dimension (if the dimension is too small then we can end up with content overflowing the cell as well)
     - Putting `grid-template-columns: 1fr 1fr 1fr` will create 3 columns with
     equal width, and they will change at the same rate.
 If we put `grid-template-columns: 1fr 1fr auto` then the 3rd column will take only the